Housing for LGBT People: What You Need to Know About Property Ownership and Discrimination

 The best way to avoid discrimination: Know your rights at the federal, state and local level.

 Federal law lends no protection.
 The Fair Housing Act (Title VIII of the Civil Rights Act of 1968) prohibits discrimination in the sale, rental, financing of or other housing-related transactions based on race, color, national origin, religion, sex, family status or disability.
 But it does not protect people against discrimination based on sexual orientation or gender identity.

-- California, Colorado, Connecticut, District of Columbia, Hawaii, Illinois, Iowa, Maine, Minnesota, Nevada, New Jersey, New Mexico, Oregon, Rhode Island, Vermont and Washington.
+- California, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Illinois, Iowa, Maine, Massachusetts, Minnesota, Nevada, New Jersey, New Mexico, Oregon, Rhode Island, Vermont and Washington.

-In addition to the states listed above, another five states prohibit housing discrimination based on sexual orientation only.
+In addition to the states listed above, another four states prohibit housing discrimination based on sexual orientation only.

-- Maryland, Massachusetts, New Hampshire, New York and Wisconsin.
+- Maryland, New Hampshire, New York and Wisconsin.

 Courts and administrative agencies in several additional states have interpreted either their sex or disability discrimination statutes to prohibit certain forms of discrimination against transgender people.

 There are more than 240 local jurisdictions that prohibit discrimination based on sexual orientation in employment and, in most cases, housing and public accommodations.
 About 60 of these also prohibit discrimination based on gender identity or expression.
 Check with your local government for more information.